nikluf/SpamHam/README.md

-Input: "You've won a prize!
-Click here now!"
+Input: You've won a prize!
+Click here now!
-Output: "Spam"
+Output: Spam

-Input: "Hey, are we still meeting later?"
+Input: Hey, are we still meeting later?
-Output: "Not Spam"
+Output: Not Spam